bgoonz/BGOONZ_BLOG_2.0/notes/BGOONZ_BLOG_2.0.wiki/node-js-docs.md

 ```

-It is possible to create a new `Buffer` that shares the same allocated memory as a [`TypedArray`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/TypedArray) instance by using the `TypedArray` object’s `.buffer` property in the same way. [`Buffer.from()`](https://nodejs.org/dist/v16.13.1/docs/api/all.html#buffer_static-method-bufferfromarraybuffer-byteoffset-length) behaves like `new Uint8Array()` in this context.
+It is possible to create a new `Buffer` that shares the same allocated memory as a [`TypedArray`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/TypedArray) instance by using the `TypedArray` object's `.buffer` property in the same way. [`Buffer.from()`](https://nodejs.org/dist/v16.13.1/docs/api/all.html#buffer_static-method-bufferfromarraybuffer-byteoffset-length) behaves like `new Uint8Array()` in this context.

 ```
 import { Buffer } from 'buffer';